Easy Homemade Hummus

 Is it worth making homemade hummus?

 Absolutely!
-Making homemade hummus takes the same amount of time as driving to the store and purchasing hummus.
+Making homemade hummus takes the same amount of time as driving to the store and purchasing it.
 Making it is so simple, quick, and easy plus fun and rewarding.
 It is a healthy alternative too and it is even more delicious knowing what you are putting in the dip.

 Is homemade hummus healthy?